RafaGago/mini-async-log/README.md

 > log_error ("File:a.cpp line:8 This is a string that just displays the next number {}, int32_val);

 ...the memory requirements are just a pointer to the format string and a deep copy of the integer value.
-The job of the caller is just to encode some bytes to a memory chunk and to insert the chunk into a queue.
+The job of the caller is just to serialize some bytes to a memory chunk and to insert the chunk into a queue.

-The queue is a custom modification of two famous lockfree queues of Dmitry Djukov (kudos to this genious) for this particular MPSC case.
-The queue is a blend of a fixed capacity and fixed element size array based preallocated queue and an intrusive node based dynamically allocated queue which can contain elements of heterogenous sizes (which can be disabled).
+The queue is a custom modification of two famous lockfree queues of Dmitry Vyukov (kudos to this genious) for this particular MPSC case.
+The queue is a blend of a fixed capacity and fixed element size array based preallocated queue and an intrusive node based dynamically allocated queue.
 The resulting queue is still linearizable.

-The worker thread pops from the queue, decodes the message and writes the data.
+The file worker thread pops from the queue, decodes the message and writes the data.
 Any time consuming operation is masked with the slow file IO.

 The format string is type-safe and validated at compile time for compilers that support "constexpr" and "variadic template parameters" available.
-Otherwise the errors are caught at run time on the logged output.
+Otherwise the errors are caught at run time on the logged output (Visual Studio 2010 mostly).

 There are other features, as to block the caller thread until some message has been written (as in an asynchronous logger) or as to do C++ stream formatting on the caller thread.
-Both of these are features should be better avoided if possible, as they defeat the purpose of this desing and are hacks on top of this design.

 > see this [example](https://github.com/RafaGago/mini-async-log/blob/master/example/overview/main.cpp)
 that more or less shows all available features.